CamilaVHeuer/portfolio-database/e-commerce-project/README.md

   - Demonstrates the use of `CASE` to avoid code repetition and handle logic within queries (showing progress in writing more efficient SQL).

 - **_cache_simulation.sql_**
-  In this experiment, two caching approaches (temporary and persistent) are simulated to optimize queries in an e-commerce.
+  In this experiment, three caching approaches (temporary, persistent, and automated) are simulated to optimize queries in an e-commerce.

   Option A: Cache with Temporary Tables